 Step 2: Find the Storage Device with the Deleted Videos

 Disk Drill’s main window lists all available hardware disks and logical volumes, with the total storage capacity and free storage space of each.
-You need to find the storage device with your videos and click the Recover button next to it.
+You need to find the storage device with your videos and click the Search for lost data button next to it.

 Step 3: Wait for the Scan to Finish

-As soon as you click Recover, scanning starts, and it may take a while for the scan to finish.
+As soon as you click Search for lost data, scanning starts, and it may take a while for the scan to finish.
 Fortunately, you don’t have to wait until the scan is over before you can go through recoverable files.
 That said, we recommend you give Disk Drill some time to work its magic since it might recover important deleted files you didn’t even know were still present on your storage device.

 Step 4: Select Videos for Recovery